fractastical/ar/app/playlist/README.md

 It is also possible to *selectively* include only parts of another playlist by using the `w/playlist` form:

-    (playlist
     (w/playlist "foo"
       "qux"
       "corge")

     (w/playlist "bar"
       "nou"
-        "yes"))
+      "yes")

 The above will include the files `"qux"` and `"corge"` from the `"foo"` playlist, in addition to the `"nou"` and `"yes"` files from the `"bar"` playlist.
-Just like normal file matching, you can use sub-strings when adding files from a playlist.
+Just like `w/all-files`, you can use sub-strings when adding files from a playlist.

-One caveat when including files from another playlist: the program will always correctly include files regardless of what order the templates are loaded in.
-But the program can't handle infinite loops:
+One caveat when including files from another playlist: the program will always correctly include files regardless of what order the templates are loaded in, but the program cannot handle infinite loops:

     (title "foo")
     (include "bar")